 In a medium saute pan on medium heat, dry toast the fennel seeds until they turn light brown.

-Increase the heat to medium-high and add the beef.
+Increase the heat to medium-high and add the meat.
 Saute until it's cooked through.

 Add the garlic and the tomato paste and stir for a few minutes.